Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 1. What work do you do?
     "I'm a Software Development Engineer, `or more commonly`, I'm a programmer.
 I work for a local major game company.
 My primary responsibilities include writing code for the physics engine used to develop games."
 2. Why did you choose to do that type of job?
-    "`Mostly out of interest I think`, I quite enjoy playing video games, and I hope to create some `prestigious` games like Super Mario or The Legend of Zelda.
+    "`Mostly out of interest I think`, I quite enjoy playing video games, and I hope to be able to create some `prestigious` games like Super Mario or The Legend of Zelda.
 So, it is very natural for me to consider joining a game company."
 3. Do you like your job?
    "I'm quite satisfied with my current job. `Most of the time`, working with code is enjoyable because programmers can see the `tangible results` of their work.
 I really `appreciate the immediate feedback` and sense of accomplishment it offers.
 Additionally, the `compensation` `for this job` `meets my expectations`, as I `prefer not to` have significant financial pressure in my life.
 So, overall, `I'm quite content`.”
 4. Do you miss being a student?
     "Not really.
 I `attended` a very strict and `demanding` high school and university, and `it took me a lot of effort to graduate`.
 While I did appreciate what that period `brought` to me, I truly don't want to `go through` that kind of life again."
 5. Is it very interesting?
     "`I'm not sure if` 'interesting' `is the right word for` that period.
-I don't dislike my life because I have a very clear objective and remain dedicated all the time.
-In fact, it's a disciplined and `passionate` lifestyle, but it can also be quite `exhausting`.
-I often `feel burnt out` after a full day of studying." (study)
+It was a time when I had a very clear objective and kept dedicated all the time.
+In fact, it's a disciplined and `passionate` lifestyle, but it was `rewarding` but also quite `exhausting`.
+I often `felt burnt out` after `a full day of` studying." (study)

     Yes, working in a game company is quite pleasant for me, firstly the atmosphere is more relaxed compared to some traditional companies, and I can find many colleagues who `share the same interest with me`, making `the time at the workplace` `enjoyable`.
 Moreover, working with code is fulfilling for me because programmers can see the `tangible results` of their work.
 I really `appreciate the immediate feedback` and sense of accomplishment `when my code runs as expected.`
 6. Is there any kind of technology you use at work?
     "Yes, since programming is closely connected to computers and `automation`, we `utilize any available technological advancements` to `aid our work`, Such as `the newly popular` generative AI models, we have `integrated` them into our toolchain to `assist` us `in` correcting our code and providing constructive advice to guide our work."
 7. Can you manage your time well when you work?
     "`I wouldn't say I'm exceptionally proficient at it,` but I do have some strategies to make my work more efficient and `organized`.
 I have a habit of making work plans on a daily, weekly, and monthly basis.
-Additionally, I learned a method for maintaining focus during work or study when I was in college.
+Additionally, I learned a method for `maintaining focus` during work or study when I was in college.
 It's called the `Pomodoro` Technique, which involves dividing your work into 25-minute `intervals` and `dedicating yourself strictly to each timer`. `It has proven to be quite useful` for me."
 8. Who helps you most at work?
     I think it should be my boss, while I was `assigned` a mentor `when I first joined`, but he is a very busy, anxious person and `has no interest teaching rookies`, so `I got very limited guidance` from him.
 But fortunately, I received some valuable advice from my boss about `work methods` and `attitude`.
 He was the one who taught me the importance of professionalism `in the early stages of my career`, and I greatly appreciate `the long-lasting impact` of his advice."